jadecobra/python_tdd_exercises/source/data structures: None.rst

                self.assertIsNotNone(False)
                self.assertIsInstance(None, bool)

-    we now see an :doc:`AssertionError` in the terminal because :doc:`None </data structures: None>` is not an instance of a boolean
+    I now see an :doc:`AssertionError` in the terminal because :doc:`None </data structures: None>` is not an instance of a boolean

   .. code-block:: python